The Asset Management Review: Portugal

 ii Unit-linked products

 Unit-linked products offered by insurance undertakings are becoming increasingly popular as an asset management structure.
-They are life insurance agreements having a variable capital in which the premiums paid by the policyholder are invested through an investment fund.
+They are life insurance agreements with a variable capital in which the premiums paid by the policyholder are invested through an investment fund.
 When the relevant event occurs, the proceeds to be received by the beneficiary appointed by the policyholder will depend, totally or in part, on a value of reference represented by the fund's units.
 It is up to the insurance undertaking and the policyholder to agree on the terms and conditions of any redemption rights attributed to the latter.

 Broadly speaking, unit-linked products can be invested in the following: